SimpleSurveyProject/SimpleSurvey-Documentation/Software Requirements Specification.md

 * Jenkins

 Testing:
 * Cucumber (Selenium)
+* JUnit
+* Swagger UI

 We are trying to provide a modern and easy to handle design for the UI as well as for the architecture of our application.
 To achieve that the functionalities will be kept as modular as possible.

 Because we are programming a Web-Application we chose JavaScript as our programming language.
 Also we are using the common MVC-architecture to keep the front end and back end separated.
 For a clean front end structure we use MVC.
 To make the communication between the two parts easy, we will implement a RESTful-API between them which will provide the data in JSON-Format.
 The supported Platforms will be:
 * all modern Browsers

-### 3.7 On-line User Documentation and Help System Requirements
+### 3.7 Online User Documentation and Help System Requirements
 The usage of the application should be as intuitive as possible so it won't need any further documentation.
-If the user needs some help we will implement a "Help"-Button which includes a FAQ and a formular to contact the development team.
+We plan to provide an support email address.

 ### 3.8 Purchased Components
 We have bought a domain for the web application and a Linux Server, where the applications run.

 ### 3.9 Interfaces
 #### 3.9.1 User Interfaces
-tbd
+The user interface is the webportal.

 #### 3.9.2 Hardware Interfaces
-We use a Linux server in a data center.
+We use a Linux server.
+We plan to move it to a big datacenter soon.

 #### 3.9.3 Software Interfaces
 Since it is a web application, it will run in any modern browser.
 The backend will be installed on a Linux server.